dyninst/dyninst/docs/advanced/optimizations.rst

    This will cause Dyninst to stop generating a trampoline guard and thread index calculation on all future pieces of instrumentation.
-An example of instrumentation recursion would be instrumenting a call to write with instrumentation that calls printf—write will start calling printf printf will re-call write.
+An example of instrumentation recursion would be instrumenting a call to write with instrumentation that calls printf-write will start calling printf printf will re-call write.

 -  **Call BPatch::setSaveFPR(false) if instrumentation will not clobber